 First-Year Composition | August 2015 to May 2016

-As a graduate teaching associate, I taught one section of first-year composition each semester in the academic year, which included drafting lesson plans, developing coursework, conducting rhetorical lectures, and evaluating assignments.
+As a graduate teaching associate at West Virginia University in Morgantown, WV, I taught one section of first-year composition each semester in the academic year, which included drafting lesson plans, developing coursework, conducting rhetorical lectures, and evaluating assignments.

 Editing Panel | August 2013

-After I completed a major, honors-length undergraduate editing project, I was invited to speak on a panel of three editors to a group of twenty editing students about the project and my work processes.
+After I completed an honors-length undergraduate editing project, I was invited to speak on a panel of three editors to a group of 20 editing students about the project and my work processes.

 Vega: User Testing | June 2017

-At the 2017 Computers and Writing conference, I conducted user testing for Vega, an open-source and customizable academic publishing platform that will be released in December 2017.
-I wrote user scripts, observed users interact with the system, and compiled my findings in a report for Bengler, the developers behind Vega.
+At the 2017 Computers and Writing conference, I conducted user testing for Vega, an open-source and customizable academic publishing platform that will be released in 2018.
+I wrote user scripts, observed users while they interacted with the system, and compiled my findings in a report for Bengler, the developers behind Vega.

 Professional Writing and Editing | August 2016 to May 2017